Performance and Accountability

 Our dedicated Data Hub contains up to date information on the latest performance measures for Surrey Police, as well information on the budget and commissioning activities of our office, and your contact with the Commissioner.

-You can use it to see how Surrey Police is responding to 101 and 999 calls, how the Force is progressing against each area of your Commissioner’s Police and Crime Plan or how we’re using our budget to support local services.
+You can use it to see how Surrey Police is responding to 101 and 999 calls, how the Force is progressing against each area of the Police and Crime Plan or how we’re using our budget to support local services.

-The Hub is updated monthly, meaning it acts as a live version of the information presented ahead of each Public Performance Meeting led by your Commissioner:
+The Hub is updated monthly, meaning it acts as a live version of the information your Commissioner uses to monitor Surrey Police performance in regular discussions with the Chief Constable:

 HMICFRS reports